LSEG-API-Samples/Article.RDP.Python.HTTP.Pytest/pytest-article.md

 ```
 *Note*: This plugin uses the [python-dotenv](https://pypi.org/project/python-dotenv/) under the hood, so the python-dotenv dependency will be installed too.

-This ```os.environ``` environment variables and the ```RDPHTTPController``` class will be used in almost every test cases, so we set them as a *fixtures*.
+This ```os.environ``` environment variables and the ```RDPHTTPController``` class will be used in almost every test case, so we set them as a *fixtures*.
 The fixture can be are data, class, preconditions states, context, or resources needed to run a test.
-Unlike the unittest framework,the [pytest fixture](https://docs.pytest.org/en/6.2.x/fixture.html) is in a function form that can be used in a modular manner.
+Unlike the unittest framework,the [pytest fixture](https://docs.pytest.org/en/6.2.x/fixture.html) is in a functional form that can be used in a modular manner.

 The pytest fixtures are defined using the ```@pytest.fixture``` decorator.
 It can be defined in a test case (supports only in that test case) or in a ```conftest.py``` file (for sharing fixtures to all test cases in the same directory).
-This project uses the later case, so the content of a ```conftest.py``` file is as follows:
+This project uses the latter case, so the content of a ```conftest.py``` file is as follows:

 ``` Python
 # conftest.py